geoffroypeeters/deeplearning-101-audiomir_book/_sources/bricks_projection.md

 ## Fully-Connected

-The fully-connected (FC) projection is the core projection of MLP or feed-forward neural network; i.e. a sandwich of two FC with a non-linearity in the middle.
+The Fully-Connected (FC) projection is the core projection of Multi-Layer-Perceptron (MLP) or Feed-Forward (FF) neural network.
+- MLP or FF is a sandwich of two FC with a non-linearity in between
-It is also generally used as output of classification network, used within RNN/LSTM or Transformer.
+- FC are generally used as output of classification network, used within RNN/LSTM or Transformer.
-When applied to all spatial elements or all temporal elements, it can be replaced by a Convolution with a (1x1) kernel.
+- When applied to all spatial (temporal) elements, it can be replaced by a Convolution with a (1x1) kernel.

 ```python
 torch.nn.Lineartorch.nn.Linear(in_features, out_features)